Temmy1997/temi-library/Devops/Docker/Docker.md

 ## Important Docker Command
 * docker build = Used to build an image from a docker file.
+   -t: This option specifies the name and optionally a tag to be applied to the Docker image
 * Docker pull = Used to pull docker images
 * docker image = List docker images
 * docker run = Run a docker image
 * docker  ps = Show running containers
 * docker inspect "container name" = To show info about a container
 * docker rm = Remove docker container
+* docker rmi -f :  remove docker images
 *